BSHE 500 (2) Behavioral and Social Sciences in Public Health

-BSHE 538 (3) Qualitative Methods for Research & Evaluation
+BSHE 538 (3) Qualitative Methods for Research and Evaluation

+Prerequisite: BSHE 520.
 Focuses on the acquisition of interpretive, behavioral, and analytic strategies that social scientists use to understand social reality.
 Students are expected to undertake their own qualitative studies, as well as to learn the philosophical underpinnings of the method.
-Classic ethnographic studies, particularly those with applicability to public health, serve as models for learning techniques and conducting research.
+Classic ethnographic studies, particularly those with applicability to public health, serve as models for learning techniques and conducting research

 BSHE 539 (3) Qualitative Data Analysis

-Allows students to develop mastery of a variety of practical techniques and theorectical approaches to qualitative data analysis, including the use of qualitative data analysis software (Maxqda).
-Students will be given the option of conducting lab exercises on an expanaded set of secondary data or students' own data that was collected as part of their MPH of PhD thesis research.
+Prerequisite: BSHE 538.
+Allows students to develop mastery of a variety of practical techniques and theoretical approaches to qualitative data analysis, including the use of qualitative data analysis software (MAXqda).
+Students will be given the option of conducting lab exercises on an expanded set of secondary data or students’ own data that was collected as part of their MPH or PhD thesis research.